 Cold-pressed, purified linseed oil penetrates into wood, protecting it from moisture and, consequently, from rot.
 The molecules of raw linseed oil are so small that they penetrate deeply to provide long-term protection.

 The proteins are carefully removed from the oil according to traditional methods, producing a sterile product without contamination, effectively removing the food source for microbes.

 Heat the oil to 60ºC for even faster penetration and conditioning.
 The oil should be well absorbed into the wood, and the surfaces should feel dry before painting.

-Note: Rags soaked in linseed oil may self-ignite.
-Soak them in water and dispose of them.
+Under the right conditions, rags soaked in linseed oil may self-ignite.
+Soak oily rags in water before disposing of them.